 Carillion apprentices face having pay stopped in next few days

-Unions have attacked news that apprentices caught up in the collapse of construction giant Carillion will not be paid from later this week.
+Unions in England have attacked news that apprentices caught up in the collapse of construction giant Carillion will not be paid from later this week.

 "Once alternative employment has been secured, it will be the responsibility of these individual employers to determine the frequency of payments to their apprentices," said the minister.

-Rehana Azam, national officer of British union GMB, said: "Once again the Government's response to the Carillion crisis is inadequate and inept.
+Rehana Azam, national officer of the UK's GMB union, said: "Once again the Government's response to the Carillion crisis is inadequate and inept.

 "These are young people starting out in their careers and they have no idea if they will have apprenticeships this time next week.